Scobalula/PhilLibX/README.md

 To build the library simply download/clone the repo and ensure you have the MSVC 142 compile tools and .NET 4.7.2, if you are having issues feel free to file an issue and I'll see if I can help, but I generally have limited time and so ensure you have tried everything before asking!

-Documentation is provided in form of XML files for now, since the library is mostly written on the fly for my own needs as I see fit/when I see myself using the same feature/s across code there isn't really any examples or tests, if you're unsure about a portion of the library you want to use feel free to file a pull request.
+Documentation is provided in form of XML files for now, since the library is mostly written on the fly for my own needs as I see fit/when I see myself using the same feature/s across code there isn't really any examples or tests, if you're unsure about a portion of the library you want to use feel free to file an issue.
 I will be adding limited documentation detailing each part of the library to the wiki over time.

 ## License/Disclaimer